0xrahulm/dxp-cli/cmd/ulxly/ClaimMessageUsage.md

 [Here](https://github.com/0xPolygonHermez/zkevm-contracts/blob/c8659e6282340de7bdb8fdbf7924a9bd2996bc98/contracts/v2/PolygonZkEVMBridgeV2.sol#L588-L623) is a link to the source code.

 This command is essentially identical to `claim asset`, but it's specific to deposits that are of the message leaf type rather than assets.
-In order to use this command, I'm going to try to claim one of the messages that I sent while testing `polycli ulxly bridge message`.
+In order to use this command, I'm going to try to claim one of the messages that I sent while testing `dxpcli ulxly bridge message`.

 ```bash
 curl -s https://bridge-api.cardona.zkevm-rpc.com/bridges/0xC92AeF5873d058a76685140F3328B0DED79733Af | jq '.'